 A small crew of firefighters pack into a red fire engine and barrel up a road west of Brookdale in the Santa Cruz Mountains.
 They’re on mop up duty; scouting for new sources of smoke, looking for burned trees and any hot spots that could reignite the blaze.

 Even though the flames have receded, this phase of the firefight will go on for weeks.
-It ensures the fire doesn’t spread, and people can safely repopulate their homes.
+It ensures the fire doesn’t spread so people can safely repopulate their homes.

 The firefighters turn onto Alba Road, a narrow stretch of pavement, where utility workers repair downed power lines, loggers scout for weakened trees, and county officials assess damage.